-Through collaborative working arrangements, Brentwood Borough Council aims to work with its partners to deliver effective, value for money, quality services to the residents of Brentwood.
+Through collaborative working arrangements, Brentwood Borough Council aims to work with its partners to deliver effective, value for money, quality services to the residents and businesses of Brentwood.

-Financial pressures will increase on all partner agencies in future years and may lead to requests being made to the Council to enter into partnerships and share resources to address issues that may not be of sufficient priority to the Council and these will be carefully considered.
+Financial pressures will increase on all partner agencies in future years and may lead to requests being made to the Council to enter into partnerships and share resources to address issues that may not be of sufficient priority to the organisation and these will need to be carefully considered.

 Within any partnership arrangement there will be some resource implication for Brentwood Borough Council.
 This could be a financial commitment, officer support or other in kind support for the partnership.
-These costs will need to be identified before any formal decisions are agreed.
+These will need to be fully identified before any formal decisions are agreed.

-Before entering into any financial arrangements with external bodies, guidance will be sought from the Finance Director (Section 151 Officer) and the relevant account officer with regard to procurement or other related financial matters.
-Agreements/or arrangements entered into must not have an adverse effect on the services provided by the Council.
+Before entering into financial arrangements with external bodies, guidance as appropriate will be sought from the Finance Director (Section 151 Officer) and the relevant account officer with regard to procurement or other related financial matters.
+Agreements/or arrangements entered into must not have an adverse effect on the services provided by the Council, or its financial position.

-Data retention
+Data retention and disposal

-Partnership procedures will involve a sharing of information through formal meetings.
+Partnership procedures will involve sharing of information through formal meetings, to ensure multi-agency approach.
+It may require the signing of an information sharing protocol with partners.
 As such, there are a wide range of potential outcomes with regard to final disposal of information, and whilst many will involve Brentwood Borough Council, some may involve partner agencies.
 More detail is contained within the documented procedures which accompany this Council's Partnership Policy.

-The above may involve the creation of further records such as meeting minutes, action records and it would not be practicable to detail the retention periods for the whole spectrum.
-Under normal circumstances, all partnership information will be held for a period of 36 months, after the partnership arrangement has ceased.
-All records should therefore be retained, reviewed and disposed of in line with the Council's Data Retention Policies.
+The partnership may involve the creation of further records such as meeting minutes, action records and it would not be practicable to detail the retention periods for the whole spectrum.
+Under normal circumstances, all partnership information will be held for a period of 36 months.
+All records should therefore be retained, reviewed and disposed of in line with the Council's Data Retention Policies and within the partnership's own Terms of Reference.